 Because of these limitations, you should consider non-GAAP adjusted net income from continuing operations alongside other financial performance measures, including net income from continuing operations and other financial results presented in accordance with GAAP.
-In addition, in evaluating non-GAAP adjusted net income from continuing operations, you should be aware that in the future we will incur expenses such as those that are the subject of adjustments in deriving adjusted net income and you should not infer from our presentation of adjusted net income that our future results will not be affected by these expenses or any unusual or non-recurring items.
+In addition, in evaluating non-GAAP adjusted net income, you should be aware that in the future we will incur expenses such as those that are the subject of adjustments in deriving adjusted net income and you should not infer from our presentation of adjusted net income that our future results will not be affected by these expenses or any unusual or non-recurring items.

-(5) Does not include debt issuance costs of \$1,754, \$1,886, \$2,412, and \$615 as of March 31, 2017, December 30, 2016, December 25, 2015, and December 26, 2014, respectively.
+(5) Does not include debt issuance costs of \$1,886, \$2,412, and \$615 as of December 30, 2016, December 25, 2015, and December 26, 2014, respectively.